 Buying quality merchandise when it's on sale is a stock market strategy used by some of the greatest investors in the world - including Warren Buffett.
-After the volatility we've seen in 2020, there are signs that stocks like Kingfisher (LON:KGF) could fit that bill.
+After the turmoil we've seen in 2020, there are signs that stocks like Tosoh (TYO:4042) could fit that bill.
 But how can you tell?

-Many investors will be keen to buy what seem like cheap stocks wherever they can find them - but this is a mistake.
-Instead, it's important know the different between a genuine bargain and a value trap - and often, the quality of the stock makes all the difference.
+In volatile conditions, many investors are keen to buy what they think are cheap stocks - but this can be a mistake.
+It's important know the difference between a genuine bargain and a value trap - and often, the quality of the stock makes all the difference.

 To understand where that shows up, here's a closer look: